danielneil/Shark/README.md

 The example strategy is simple moving averages crossover, coupled automatic backtesting, with the chosen financial market being the ASX (top 20 stocks).

-Back testing and technical indicators are derived from Yahoo Finance data, so you will need to download these for each instrument you desire.

 I am available for consultation and employment.

 # Setup Instuctions